Vince63/Capstone-Project/README.md

 This person also did a forecast of temperature.
 We are going to use neural networks to make a better forecast for global warming across all countries globally

 ## Proposed Model/Algorithm
-# We will combine 2 datasets.
+We will combine 2 datasets.
 One for indicator of countries, other one for temperature change.

-## (Create a diagram to demonstrate how the project code works)
+## Diagram: coming soon...